Jitesh064/tracker/README.md

   through a review-and-edit step before it saves, specifically so you can correct anything it misreads.
 - **Costs**: Vercel Blob and Vercel Functions have free tiers that comfortably cover a two-person household tool.
-The only real ongoing cost is Anthropic API usage per extraction (typically a fraction of a cent per document).
+Extraction runs on Gemini's free tier, so there's no per-document cost — just be aware free-tier usage means Google may use those requests to improve their models (see their terms).
+If you'd rather avoid that, a paid Gemini or other provider key would need a small code change in `api/extract.js`.